Adversarial robust weighted Huber regression: Proofs of Proposition -

-where (a) follows from H{\"o}lder's inequality, (b) follows from relation between indicator function and expectation, (c) follows from Markov's inequality, (d) follows from \eqref{det:X2} and $\mbb{E}[|\xi_i|] \leq \sigma^2$ and (e) follows from the definition of $\lambda_o$.
+where (a) follows from H{\"o}lder's inequality, (b) follows from relation between indicator function and expectation, (c) follows from Markov's inequality, (d) follows from the assumption of Theorem \ref{a:1} and (e) follows from the definition of $\lambda_o$.
+Consequently, we have